Happyr/developer.happyr.com/_posts/2019-06-24-symfony-messenger-on-aws-lambda.md

 This will invoke a a script att `bin/consumer` for every message pushed to "my_sns_topic".
 The job of this script is to read the SNS event and give it back to the SNS transformer.

-Let start with defining the `bin/consume` script:
+Lets start by defining the `bin/consume` script:

 {% highlight php %}
 #!/usr/bin/env php